JumpTask logo

 4. Pitch NPFP vendors once you’ve got samples and accuracy stats.

-Estimated earnings: Captioning gigs often run around $0.45–$0.75 per video minute, while transcription can range from $0.30 to $1.10.
+Estimated earnings: Captioning gigs often run around $0.45–$0.75 per minute, while transcription can range from $0.30 to $1.10.

-Join Netflix testing and research panels
+2. Join Netflix testing and research panels

-Platforms such as UserInterviews and UserTesting are good examples – they’ll sometimes list projects that let you review content and earn rewards for it.
+Platforms such as UserInterviews and UserTesting are good examples – they’ll sometimes list opportunities that let you review content and earn rewards for it.
 Consumer survey platforms such as Survey Junkie also post lighter studies related to media habits.
 Most panels pay via PayPal or gift cards, and you’ll only need a computer or phone to complete tasks.

 How to start: